oracle-livelabs/developer/mcp-servers-on-oci-container-instances/deploy/deploy.md

 In this lab, you create an OCI Resource Manager stack from the workshop package and run the apply job.
 Resource Manager creates the OCI networking, API Gateway, Container Instance, and three MCP server containers.
+The Container Instance runs in a private subnet and uses a NAT Gateway for outbound public image pulls.

 Estimated Time: 15 minutes